 Sail all day, play all evening and then get up and do it all over again!

-The 2017 Youth Camp will be held on June 12-16 with set up taking place on Sunday, June 11.
+The 2018 camp dates have not yet been set.
+Camp is usually held in June each year.
+For 2017, Youth Camp was held on June 12-16 with set up taking place on Sunday, June 11.
 The youth sailing program is geared to sailors between ages 9 to 18 with a variety of skill levels.
 Beginner sailors are especially welcome.

 The 2017 groups are: